-In the next sections, we discuss the two main approaches to the analysis of BD designs.
-The first approach uses the variation in treatment assignment induced by entire boundary simultaneously, and thus pools all observations sufficiently ``close'' the boundary in a single analysis, producing a single average treatment effect across all boundary points.
+In the upcoming sections, we discuss the two main approaches to the analysis of BD designs.
+The first approach uses the variation in treatment assignment induced by the entire boundary simultaneously, and thus pools all observations sufficiently close to the boundary in a single analysis, producing a single average treatment effect across all boundary points.
 This pooling approach relies on localization to $\B$ by first computing the distance between each observation's location and the nearest point on the boundary, denoted by $D_i$, and then retaining only those observations for which this distance is no larger than a specific bandwidth, denoted by $h$.
-The advantage of this approach is that it naturally mimics the univariate RD design, using the bivariate location of each unit to build a univariate score that is used directly in a ``standard'' univariate RD analysis.
-This approach thus produces a single average treatment effect estimate.
+The advantage of this approach is that it naturally mimics the univariate RD design, using the bivariate location of each unit to build a univariate score that is used directly in a standard univariate RD analysis.
+This approach produces a single average treatment effect estimate.

-In contrast, a second approach focuses on estimating the average treatment effect at each point on the boundary, performing localization relative to the specific point of analysis, thereby retaining observations whose distance to that point is no greater than a chosen bandwidth.
-Estimation and inference are conducted separately at each boundary point $\bx\in\B$, which captures the heterogeneity of treatment effects along the boundary.
-Aggregate causal effects can then be recovered by averaging (or applying other transformations to) these boundary-point specific average treatment effects, including as a special case the average treatment effect along the entire boundary that is the focus of the pooling approach.
-The boundary-point-specific approach can be seen as focusing on heterogeneous average treatment effects that can then be used as building blocks to construct more aggregated causal parameters.
-The advantage of this approach is that it captures the full richness of the BD design by first learning the heterogeneity of the average treatment effect along the boundary, which usually summarizes unit characteristics of high policy relevance such as geographic location, academic performance, or economic need.
+The second approach focuses on estimating the average treatment effect at each point on the boundary, performing localization relative to the specific point of analysis, thereby retaining observations whose distance to that point is no greater than a chosen bandwidth.
+Estimation and inference are conducted separately at each boundary point $\bx\in\B$, capturing the heterogeneity of treatment effects along the boundary.
+Aggregate causal effects can be recovered by averaging (or applying other transformations to) these boundary-point average treatment effects, including as a special case the average treatment effect along the entire boundary that is the focus of the pooling approach.
+The boundary-point approach can be seen as focusing on heterogeneous average treatment effects that are then used as building blocks to construct more aggregate causal parameters.
+The advantage of this approach is that it captures the full richness of the BD design by first learning the heterogeneity of the average treatment effect along the boundary, which usually summarizes relevant unit characteristics such as geographic location, academic performance, or economic need.